Your Ashgabat and Turkmenistan Questions Answered: Visas, Safety, and the Door to Hell

 Q: Is the Door to Hell worth the trip?

 Absolutely.
-It's 270km north (4-5 hours each way) through featureless desert.
-During the day, it's a moderately interesting burning hole.
-At night, it's transcendent — a 70m-wide inferno glowing orange in the absolute darkness of the Karakum Desert.
+It sits 270km north (4-5 hours each way) through featureless desert.
+By day, it's a moderately interesting burning hole.
+By night, it's transcendent — a 70m-wide inferno glowing orange in the absolute darkness of the Karakum Desert.

 Camp overnight at the rim.
-There are zero facilities.
-Bring everything.
-Tours from Ashgabat: $150-300/person.
+There are zero facilities, so bring everything.
+Tours from Ashgabat run $150-300/person.

 Q: Is it still burning?

 Yes, since 1971.
-The government has periodically discussed closing it, but as of 2026 it continues to burn.
+The government has periodically floated closing it, but as of 2026 it keeps burning.

 Money